LA County records more than 1 million coronavirus cases - KRDO

 Coronavirus has already infected and killed more people in the US than in any other country.

-At least 31,161,075 doses of Covid-19 vaccine have been distributed across the US and at least 12,279,180 of them have been administered, according to the US Centers for Disease Control and Prevention.
+At least 31.1 million doses of Covid-19 vaccine have been distributed across the US and at least 12.2 million of them have been administered, according to the US Centers for Disease Control and Prevention.

 Comments